-Graduating from high school is as exciting as it is nerve-wracking, for both you and your teen.
-There’s a lot to get done during graduation season, from preparing for college to spending enough time with friends and family.
-Here’s a few tips to help you help your soon-to-be graduate.
+Graduating from high school is fun as it worries you and your child.
+There is a lot to do during graduation, from preparation for college to spending enough time with friends and family.
+Here are some tips to help you get started sooner rather than later.

-As your teen’s graduation approaches, you may both be overwhelmed by everything that needs to get done before they leave for college.
-One of the first things you should do is start figuring out what they will need for school.
-Common needs are bedding, storage solutions like boxes or shelves, kitchen supplies, toiletries, electronics, and school supplies like textbooks and notebooks.
-Other necessities that depend on your teen’s individual situation are clothing for the climate, blackout curtains, and chairs or desks, depending on how their dorm is furnished and where they will be moving to.
-Make a list of the things you will definitely need to buy for college so you don’t end up wasting money on non-essentials.
-Ask your teen for their thoughts on what they would like to get before they go to school as well.
-Some fun decor items can help make their dorm feel more like home.
-Have a bit of money set aside for such items.
-Some things, like kitchen supplies and storage boxes can be bought at second hand stores at low prices.
-Electronics, on the other hand, are best bought new.
-Look for sales at your local electronics store, and keep in mind that new does not mean newest or best.
-You can get your teen a perfectly good tablet, laptop, or phone that came out last year.
-This means that your teen has new equipment to use in school, and you save money.
+As your child’s graduation draws to a close, you may both be frustrated with everything that needs to be done before going to college.
+One of the first things you should do is start to find out what they will need in school.
+Common needs are bedding, storage solutions such as boxes or shelves, kitchen items, toiletries, electrical items, and school supplies such as textbooks and textbooks.
+Other needs that depend on the condition of each child are weatherproof clothing, dark curtains, and chairs or desks, depending on how their dorm is provided and where it will move.
+Make a list of things you will need to buy for college so that you do not end up spending less on nonessentials.
+Ask your child what he or she would like to see before going to school.
+Some fun decorations can help make their dorm feel like home.
+Have a small budget for such things.
+Other items, such as kitchen utensils and storage boxes, can be purchased at second-hand shops at lower prices.
+Electronics, on the other hand, buy better new ones.
+Look for items in your electronics store, and remember that new ones do not mean new or better.
+You can get your child a tablet, a good portable computer, or a phone that went out last year.
+This means that your child has new equipment that I can use in school, and you save money.

-Before your teen moves out, go over tasks they may struggle with.
-Do they make trouble cooking, keeping things clean, waking up on time, or dealing with problems with living companions?
-Talk about these issues with your teen, and work on a way to resolve them before they leave the nest.
-Identify which difficulties are the most important to work on with your teen.
-Ask them how they want to get better at addressing these issues.
-Do they want to keep track of their progress in a journal?
-Set alarms on their phones to remind them to wake up and arrive on time to appointments?
-Or do they want to set goals for themselves and check in with you weekly on their progress?
-Ask your teen how you can help them stay focused on improving their lives, without nagging them.
-After all, you won’t be there in college to keep them on task.
-Find ways you can help them without providing too much support.
-Your teen may have some ideas on this.
-Maybe they will want you to check in with them periodically and ask how they are doing.
-Maybe they want to create a wall chart of their progress that both of you can see and keep track on.
-Or maybe your teen will want a buddy to work on goals with.
-You can both work on different goals together and check in each week on how you are both doing, and how you want to improve.
+Before your child goes out, look for activities that he or she may be struggling with.
+Do they find it difficult to cook, clean, get up early, or deal with problems with living friends?
+Talk to your child about these problems, and work out how they can solve them before they leave the nest.
+Find out what the most important issues are facing your child.
+Ask them how they want to improve in solving these problems.
+Do they want to keep track of their progress in the journal?
+Set alarms on their phones to remind them to wake up and arrive on time for appointments?
+Or do they just want to set goals and check with you every week about their progress?
+Ask your child how you can help him or she stay focused on improving his or her life, without pressuring him or her.
+After all, you can’t be in college to keep them on the job.
+Find ways you can help them without giving them too much support.
+Your child may have some ideas about this.
+Maybe they’ll want you to get into them from time to time and ask them how they’re doing.
+Maybe they want to create a wall chart of their progress that you can both see and follow.
+Or maybe your child is looking for a partner to work with on terms.
+You can both work on different goals together and evaluate each week how you both worked, and how you want to improve.

-Even though there is a lot to do before your graduate leaves for college, make time to send out graduation invitations.
-It’s a great way to celebrate your teen’s accomplishments.
-Hire a photographer or take pictures yourself of your graduate.
-If you choose to take your own pictures, look up tips online to figure out how to take the best picture possible.
-Encourage your teenager to dress in a way that expresses themselves best for their photos.
-Once you’ve got your pictures, it’s time to choose announcement cards.
-Let your grad decide what cards they want.
-Or, you can even have your teen design their own announcements with Basic Invite.
-They have tons of designs, and you can customize your design to be exactly the way you want.
-Your teen will love sending out grad announcements they created themselves.
-They even have cheap graduation invitations, if you’re on a budget.
+Even if you have a lot of work to do before you graduate from college, take the time to send out invitations.
+It is a great way to celebrate your child’s success.
+Hire a photographer or take pictures of yourself.
+If you choose to take your photos, check out our online tips on how to take the best photo.
+Encourage your child to dress in a way that reflects well on his or her pictures.
+Once you have your photos, it’s time to choose the announcement cards.
+Let your class decide what the cards want.
+Or, you can also have your child make their announcements with Basic Invite.
+They have many designs, and you can customize your design to your liking.
+Your child will want to post personalized announcements.
+They even have cheap graduation invitations, if you are on a budget.

-The last thing you want to do is spend plenty of time together while you can.
-After your high school grad goes off to college, it will get harder to stay in touch with them.
-It’s tough to transition from seeing them every day to seeing them twice a year.
-That’s why it’s so important to make the most of the time you have left.
+The last thing you want to do is spend as much time together as you can.
+After your high school degree goes to college, it will be very difficult to connect with them.
+It’s hard to go from seeing you every day to seeing them twice a year.
+That is why it is so important to make the most of the time you have left.
 Take a vacation as a family.
-Go somewhere you’ve never been as a graduation present.
-Or, if you don’t have the time, take a day trip nearby.
-Wherever you live, there are bound to be a few places your family has never been able to properly explore.
-Visit that historical site the next town over, or go camping a few hours away.
-There are tons of options for nearby vacations.
-If you’re really short on time, plan a staycation.
-Go shopping as a family at your favorite mall, or visit that cool park you don’t go to enough.
-Have dinner at everyone’s favorite restaurant, and top it off with a well-loved movie at home.
-Whatever your budget or schedule, spend time with your teenager while they are still around.
-You won’t regret it.
+Go where you have never been before as a graduation gift.
+Or, if you do not have time, take a day trip nearby.
+Wherever you live, there are a few places your family has never been able to explore for themselves.
+Visit that historic site in the next city, or you can camp for a few hours.
+There are tons of holiday options nearby.
+If you have very little time, arrange a place to stay.
+Go shopping as a family at your favorite shopping mall, or visit that cool park you don’t go to enough.
+Eat dinner at everyone’s favorite restaurant, and fill it with the most popular movie at home.
+No matter what your budget or schedule, spend time with your child while he or she is still alive.
+You will not regret it.

-Getting your teenager ready to graduate is really stressful.
-There is so much to think about and prepare for.
-If you focus on what needs to get done, you’ll get through it.
-Spend time with your grad, send out graduation announcements, help them improve and build confidence, and purchase the supplies they’ll need for college.
-You’ve both got this.
-Congratulations to you and your graduate!
+Preparing your child for graduation is indeed stressful.
+There is much to think about and to prepare for.
+If you focus on what needs to be done, you will get through it.
+Spend time with your degree, send graduation announcements, help them develop and build confidence, and buy the things they will need for college.
+You both got this.
+Congratulations to you and your graduates!